2026 Webinar/IN-PERSON CONFERENCE

 He can be reached at kyle@coleman-jackson.com or by calling him at (972)810-4380.

-JOEL CROUCH counsels and advises busiensses, wealthy individuals and families about their most demanding tax planning, estate planning and IRS controversies.
+JOEL CROUCH counsels and advises businesses, wealthy individuals and families about their most demanding tax planning, estate planning and IRS controversies.
 He often works with tax professionals and financial specialists to help develop solutions for their clients.
 Joel is a Partner in the firm of Meadows Collier, Reed, Cousins, Crouch & Ungerman, LLP.
 He is Board Certified in Tax Law by the Texas Board of Legal Specialization.

 Joel has been recognized as one of the best in his field by Texas Monthly and Law and Politics magazines by being named a Texas Super Lawyer from 2003 through 2022.
 He has also been named one of the Dallas by D Magazine for the years 2012 - 2023.
 Mr. Crouch has been recognized by IBest Lawyers in America in Tax Law for the years 2015-2024.
 Mr. Crouch was named the Best Lawyers 2022 Tax Law "Lawyer of the Year" in Dallas/Ft.
 Worth.